jallen2034/cbc-take-home/README.md

 ### Server Side Data Transformation: Building a Hierarchical Structure

-To simplify processing, I created a helper function, `buildJobHierarchyTree()`, to convert the JSON data into a more structured tree-like format for each individual job.
-This function takes a parent job ID and recursively finds all related child jobs, organizing them in a hierarchy.
-The output is a nested tree-like structure where each job can have multiple levels of sub-jobs, which facilitates accurate cost calculations and a clear UI representation.
+To streamline processing, I created a helper function, `buildJobHierarchyTree()`, which transforms the JSON data into a structured, tree-like format for each unique job.
+This function takes a parent job ID and recursively gathers all related child jobs, organizing them hierarchically.
+The result is a nested structure where each job can have multiple levels of sub-jobs, enabling accurate cost calculations and a clearer UI representation.

+Although alternative approaches probably exist, such as using a more iterative method or directly leveraging the existing JSON structure for all unique jobs and dependencies, I found this recursive approach of building individual job hierarchies to be the most intuitive for me given the project's scope and requirements.

 The resulting job hierarchy can be visualized in the following diagram: